richard-porter/richard-porter/README.md

 - What are the actual failure modes users experience in practice?
 - What tools help me stay oriented, skeptical, and sovereign while working?

-Read this first if you want usable methods, diagnostic language, and sovereign thinking tools.
+Read this first if you want usable methods, diagnostic language, and sovereign thinking tools (includes 48 Sovereign Thinking Tools).

 -----